 - Sunday JULY 12 2:00 PM

-One of opera’s most grandly scaled masterpieces, Billy Budd is Herman Melville’s classic American tale adapted by English novelist E.M.
-Forster.
-It tells the story of the persecution and destruction of a young sailor by a predatory master-at-arms.
-From rollicking sea shanties to bombastic choral episodes, Benjamin Britten’s searing opera will roar to life in a spectacular new production that transforms a British man o’ war into a crucible for human faith and error.
+One of opera’s most grandly scaled masterpieces, Benjamin Britten’s Billy Budd tells the story of the persecution and destruction of a young sailor by a predatory master-at-arms.
+From rollicking sea shanties to bombastic choral episodes, Britten’s searing opera roars to life in a spectacular, new production that transforms a British man o’ war into a crucible for human faith and error.

-In this broadcast of our acclaimed 2017 production, baritone Craig Verm stars as the young Billy Budd with tenor Roger Honeywell as Captain Vere.
+In this Upper Midwest Emmy-winning broadcast of our acclaimed 2017 production, baritone Craig Verm stars as the young Billy Budd with tenor Roger Honeywell as Captain Vere.
 Bass Zachary James makes his DMMO debut as the Master-at-Arms, John Claggart.
 Maestro David Neely leads the production with direction by Kristine McIntyre.
+Des Moines Metro Opera was proud to present the world premiere of a revised orchestration by Britten associate and scholar Steuart Bedford and in cooperation with the Britten-Pears Foundation.

 The Virtual Broadcast